squidfunk/mkdocs-material/docs/plugins/privacy.md

     [Giscus], which we recommend to use as a [comment system], uses a technique called code-splitting to load only the code that is necessary, which is implemented via relative URLs.
 [Giscus can be self-hosted] as well.

-Use this setting to disable downloading of external assets for specific origins, e.g., when using [multiple instances] of the plugin to fine-tune processing of external assets for different origins:

   [MathJax]: ../reference/math.md
   [MathJax can be self-hosted]: https://docs.mathjax.org/en/latest/web/hosting.html